-Kirsten Odynski is an associate in White & Case's International Arbitration Practice, based in the Paris office.
-She transferred to the Paris office in 2012 after having spent the first three years in in the firm's New York office.
+Kirsten Odynski is a partner in White & Case's International Arbitration Practice, based in the Paris office.
+She transferred to the Paris office in 2012 after having spent her first three years with the firm in the New York office.

 Kirsten has experience in commercial and investment treaty arbitration, having acted as an adviser in ad hoc and institutional arbitrations.
 Currently, she is advising on large arbitrations in the construction and energy industries.